Shopify Functions in Production: 2026 Patterns Guide

 Performance and Execution Constraints

-Shopify Functions operate under strict execution constraints.
-Each Function must complete within a 200ms window, and there are limits on the amount of memory the WASM runtime can allocate.
-We have found that Rust is generally more efficient for complex logic, as it provides better control over memory and results in smaller binaries.
-However, for simpler tasks like basic field validation or simple discounts, JavaScript via the Javy runtime is often sufficient and easier for teams to maintain.
+Shopify Functions operate under strict resource limits, not time limits.
+Each Function execution is bounded to 11 million WebAssembly instructions (for carts up to 200 line items — the budget scales for larger carts), 10,000 kB of runtime linear memory, 512 kB of stack, a 256 kB compiled binary, 128 kB of input, and 20 kB of output.
+Wall-clock time is not the constraint — instruction count is.
+Functions cannot use the network, filesystem, randomness, or the current time, and they cannot log to STDOUT in production.
+We have found that Rust is generally more efficient for complex logic, as it provides better control over memory and results in smaller binaries and lower instruction counts.
+For simpler tasks like basic field validation or simple discounts, JavaScript via the Javy runtime is often sufficient and easier for teams to maintain.

 We have found that the most common cause of performance issues is inefficient GraphQL input queries.
 We typically advise developers to only request the specific fields they need.
 Requesting large objects like the entire customer history or deep product hierarchies can increase the input payload size and slow down the Function's execution.
 In our experience, using cart metafields or metaobjects to store pre-calculated values is often more performant than trying to calculate complex logic on the fly during the checkout process.